hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161757509-937e2389-a704-43c6-8862-f9444b525304.png)

-now go to the bot you created with bofather.
+now search the username of the bot u created with @BotFather and start the bot

 ![image](https://user-images.githubusercontent.com/77688759/161757727-e0a45cad-cf5a-4dd3-a1cc-a93adf2bf3b9.png)